Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas A&M and its opponents have combined for 60.5 points -- this matchup's point total -- just one time this season.
+- Texas A&M has combined with its opponents to score more than 60.5 points only one time this year.

+- Missouri's games have gone over 60.5 points in five of six chances this season.

 - Saturday's over/under is 3.6 points lower than the two team's combined 64.1 points per game average.